moveit/moveit2_tutorials/doc/examples/parallel_planning/parallel_planning_tutorial.rst

 suggests that a well configured parallel planning setup is versatile to be used in a broad variety of motion planning problems.

 What code is necessary to use parallel planning?
-First of all, you need to initialize moveit_cpp and a planning component that will solve you planning problem.
-Setting start and goal state is also did not change
+First, you need to initialize :code:`moveit_cpp` and a planning component that will solve your planning problems.
+Next you need to set start state and goal constraints:

 .. code-block:: c++

     planning_component_->setGoal(*goal_state);
     planning_component_->setStartStateToCurrentState();

-Next it is necessary to setup the :code:`MultiPipelinePlanRequestParameters`.
+Additionally, it is necessary to setup the :code:`MultiPipelinePlanRequestParameters`.

 .. code-block:: c++